Why Won’t My Dog Eat?

 1. They May Just Be Picky or Not Like a New Food

-2. Your Dog Could Be Distracted by Something Better
+2. Your Dog Could Be Distracted By Something Better

-If you’ve ever shared some of your food with your dog, they could be forgoing their own food in favor of begging and waiting to see if they get a morsel of yours.
 Although this is not a sign of a complete loss of appetite, it could keep them from eating their own food, at least temporarily.
 Once the distraction is gone, they should return their focus to their own food and chow down.

 3. They May Have Had Too Many Treats Recently

-If you regularly provide safe bones for your dog to chew on or regularly give them treats, it’s possible that they may not be hungry when their mealtime comes around.
+If you regularly provide safe chews for your dog to chew on or regularly give them treats, it’s possible that they may not be hungry when their mealtime comes around.
 If they had some treats too close to mealtime, they may be a little full already and not ready to eat more.

 This is usually more common in cases where dogs have food available at all times and graze lightly throughout the day.
-If your dog normally eats whatever is put in front of them regardless and they don’t want to eat, it may be more than just too many treats or treats too close to feeding times.
+If your dog normally eats whatever is put in front of them, regardless, and they don’t want to eat, it may be more than just too many treats or treats too close to feeding times.

 4. Your Dog Could Be Sick